software-assignments-spring2021/project-setup-team-gualaceo-toolset/CONTRIBUTING.md

 - run `npm start`
 - You should now be able to access our site at http://localhost:3000 (Note: It is recommended you use responsive design mode in your browser, as the site is designed for mobile devices)
 - You can also send requests to the back-end at http://localhost:5000
+- Note: In order to use the playback feature, you must have a Spotify Premium account, and you must have Spotify running in the background.
+When you click on a song in the generated playlist, it should begin playing.
+If you are having difficulties, try playing any song on your Spotify client, as this will update your device information on Spotify's API.
+Then our feature should work.

 #### Testing